Fast 3D Prototyping: Rapid prototyping and 3D printing are truly a match made in design heaven!

 Using CAD software and a 3D printer, rapid prototyping can be taken to new heights.
 3D printing is one of the most common prototyping methods today, simply due to its major benefits.

-But perhaps the most valuable role of 3D rapid prototyping is the ability to test and compare different models or design ideas.
+On the other hand, the most valuable role of 3D rapid prototyping is the ability to test and compare different models or design ideas.
 This applies when testing both functionality and aesthetics.

 Applications of 3D Rapid Prototyping